Humboldt General Hospital is asking for the community’s help to identify

 most famous caregiver: Florence Nightingale.

-The eighth annual award is bestowed during National Nurses Week, which
+The ninth annual award is bestowed during National Nurses Week, which this

 Humboldt General Hospital Chief Nursing Officer Darlene Bryan said the